wiseman-timelord/AllTexConF04-Ps/README.md

 ### POSSIBILITIES
 - 7za is only available on websites in, 7z and msi, format, must compile 7za into a portable single executable, and host on github, then include in Setup-Install.Bat, to be able to upload project to Nexus.
-- Compiling TexConv.exe with additonal argument -null or something, to bypass, checking and writing, a file, when given the "texconv.exe filename.dds" command, and instead print default image info, thus removing the requirement of texdiag.exe
+- Compiling TexConv.exe with additonal argument -null or something, to bypass, checking and writing, a file, when given the "texconv.exe filename.dds" command, and instead print default image info, thus removing the requirement of texdiag.exe.
 - Use up-to-date libraries for downscaling...
 For AMD GPUs: Compressonator is a robust choice, offering fast, GPU-accelerated compression and a range of advanced encoding options.
 For NVIDIA GPUs: NVIDIA's Texture Tools Exporter is the go-to tool, leveraging CUDA acceleration for efficient texture compression. ^_^
+- Mutli-Thread, Upon detect GPUs, have option for select ALL, this would result in workload being split into 2 lists, then individually processed by GPUs at same time in parrallel, additionally, detect how many cores each GPU has, and devide the work further that way, example, RX 470 is 2 core while HD 7850 is 1 core, hence, 3 lists, 2/3 of the work to the RX 470 and 1/3 of the work to the HD 7850.

 ### CREDITS
 - Credit to, 7-Zip Team and Microsoft, for relevantly, 7za abd DirectXTex.